 My $76 home office makeover

-Aside from Ikea and Target being some of my favorite places to find furniture, office supplies, and organizational items, I’ve also been checking out local consignment shops, Goodwill, and even flea markets.
+Ikea and Target are some of my favorite places to find furniture, office supplies, and organizational items.
+I’ve also been checking out local consignment shops, Goodwill, and even flea markets.
 You can make some great finds and improve them with just a bit of paint and creativity.

 I also recycled many of the items I already had (like the file cabinets, and white shelves under my desk), so don’t be afraid to use items you already own for other purposes.
 Experiment, and try new ideas!

-And for those calculating, here are the final numbers on what I spent to redo my workspace:
+And for those calculating, here are the final numbers on what I spent to redo my workspace (current prices may have changed):

 - Table top from Ikea – $25.99